commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 For advanced use cases where you need direct control over token management, you can bypass the built-in caching helpers (`makeSalesChannel` and `makeIntegration`) and use the `authenticate` method directly.

 > [!WARNING]
-> Note that you'll be responsible for implementing your own token caching and refresh logic.
+> Note that, in this case, you'll be responsible for implementing your own token caching and refresh logic.

 Sales channel applications use the [client credentials](https://docs.commercelayer.io/developers/authentication/client-credentials) grant type to get a "guest" access token.